 Glass Paste and Sealing Glass Binders

 Empower Materials family of QPAC® polyalkylene carbonates degrade completely and uniformly into environmentally benign products making it excellent for high-performance applications, including low-temperature glass paste applications and low temperature sealing glass applications.

-QPAC®40 (polypropylene carbonate) and QPAC®25 (polyethylene carbonate) both decompose at significantly lower temperatures than other conventional binders such as ethyl cellulose.
+QPAC®40 (polypropylene carbonate) and QPAC®25 (polyethylene carbonate) decompose at significantly lower temperatures than other conventional binders such as ethyl cellulose.
 Additionally, the residual carbon level is significantly lower.
-Both of these properties are highly beneficial in low temperature glass paste and glass sealing applications.
+These properties are highly beneficial in low-temperature glass paste and glass sealing applications.

 The QPAC® sacrificial binder is added to a paste composition comprising a solvent and at least one low-temperature glass frit.
 The sacrificial binder provides a route for preparing paste with excellent homogeneity, low debind and sintering temperature, low impurity levels, and customizable physical features.

-QPAC® can be used as a sealing glass binder in low temperature sealing glass applications in which low temperature glass is used to seal to other glass substrates as in the manufacturing of OLED and LED displays.
+QPAC® acts as a sealing glass binder in low-temperature sealing glass applications in which low-temperature glass is used to seal to other glass substrates as in the manufacturing of OLED and LED displays.
 QPAC® is also used to bind glass powder/frit when joining nanotubes and phosphors to glass substrates.

 QPAC® also provides excellent viscosity properties to the paste formulation for deposition.
-These paste compositions for forming glass composites can be directly written by screen printing or otherwise deposited by miniaturized pen and subsequently processed into solid-state materials.
+These paste compositions for forming glass composites can be directly written by screen printing or deposited by miniaturized pen and subsequently processed into solid-state materials.

-- QPAC® is compatible with a variety of sealing glasses and metals.
+- Compatible with a variety of sealing glasses and metals

-- QPAC®‘s viscosities and molecular weights can be custom-tailored for specific solution or paste requirements.
+- Viscosities and molecular weights can be custom-tailored for a specific solution or paste requirements

-- Both grades of QPAC® are naturally “tacky” and their degrees of plasticity can be adjusted as necessary.
+- Both grades of QPAC® are naturally “tacky,” and degrees of plasticity can be adjusted as necessary

 - Decomposition is complete through three phases: solid, liquid, and vapor

-- Upon decomposition, QPAC® leaves very low ash residue with the complete burn-out of carbon.
+- Very low ash residue with the complete burn-out of carbon

-- QPAC® decomposes completely between 220°C and 350°C, which can be as much as 100°C below the decomposition temperatures of other binders.
+- Decomposes completely between 220°C – 350°C, which can be as much as 100°C below the decomposition temperatures of other binders

 - Decomposition occurs before glass melts, resulting in higher density and less residual binder/contaminants trapped in the structure